CharlesIrvineKC/mozart/README.md

 If you look in the [demo file](https://github.com/CharlesIrvineKC/mozart/blob/main/lib/mozart/demo.ex) in the Mozart GitHub repository, you will see a set of "def run*" functions.
 Each one of the loads some process model definitions and then executes them by calling two functions: ProcessEngin.start_process/2 and ProcessEngine.execute/1.

 Until some actual documentation is available, the best way to figure out what's going on is to examine this file.
-After, that you might take a look at the unit test, especially those in [https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/process_engine_test.exs](https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/process_engine_test.exs).
+After, that you might take a look at the unit tests, especially those in [https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/process_engine_test.exs](https://github.com/CharlesIrvineKC/mozart/blob/main/test/mozart/process_engine_test.exs).

 ## Major Todo Items